 There is absolutely nothing anyone can do about it.
 The only thing that matters at the end of the day is how you let those behaviors affect your own.
 That’s why it’s important that we practice empathy, compassion, and forgiveness towards these kinds of people.
 It empowers us to love them despite their shortcomings.
 It inspires us to love ourselves enough to not let our ego get in the way, making all parties involved miserable more often than not.

-How to deal with family members that disrespect you?
+How to deal with people and family members that disrespect you?

 1. Don’t take it personally.
 They are acting out of spite, or their own internal struggle not out of any real dislike for you.

 2. Be patient.
 Your patience will pay off eventually.
 The old adage “Kill them with kindness” applies here.

 3. Tell them how you feel in a compassionate and respectful manner.
 Let them know what you think about their behavior.